Bin collections and the bin policy

 The Council needs every household to separate their household waste into recyclable and non recyclable waste.
 To make our bin collection service more efficient and reduce the cost of waste disposal, we introduced alternate week bin collections from May 2017.

-If you live in a location which is hard to reach with a full size bin lorry your waste will be collected by a transit van but will still be collected on alternate weeks.
-Find out more about transit collections.
+If you live in a location which is hard to reach (rural area or with access restrictions) with a full-size bin lorry your waste will be collected by a smaller vehicle (usually a caged-tipper) but will still be collected on alternate weeks.
+We will not be able to collect your waste directly from your property.
+Your waste will need to be a a specified collection point.
+Find out more about rural collections.

 Extra waste at the side of your bin

-Any extra waste left at the side of bins will not be collected across the Bradford district.
+Any extra waste left at the side of bins will not be collected.
 After the bin has been emptied, the collection crew will put any extra waste in the empty bin ready for the next scheduled collection.

 Remember, the more you recycle, the more room you will have in your general waste bin.
-You can have as many recycling bins as you need.
 Please contact us on 01274 431000 to request a replacement or additional recycling bin.
 Our team will then contact you to assess your requirements prior to approval.

 Residents living in the Bradford district are provided with: